-The keeping of and care for companion animals.
+The keeping of and care for more than 10 companion animals or the keeping of any number of companion animals for remuneration or profit.
 Typical uses include boarding kennels, pet resorts/hotels, doggy or pet day care facilities, foster care homes, dog training centers and animal rescue shelters.